 Comparison with Existing Solutions

 EBSD can be used to detect and differentiate crystallographic structures present in multiphase materials.
 The following drawbacks can be encountered by using only EBSD for differentiation:

-- It is possible to enhance differentiation of phases with the same crystal structure by including diffraction line band-width analysis while indexing.
-However, this approach needs precise determination of the band edges, which needs EBSD patterns of higher resolution.
-It takes a longer time to collect high resolution patterns that are extremely sensitive to changes in pattern quality due to extrinsic and intrinsic factors, such as sample preparation artifacts and residual plastic deformation.
+- It is possible to enhance the differentiation of phases with the same crystal structure by including diffraction line bandwidth analysis while indexing.
+However, this approach needs a precise determination of the band edges, which needs EBSD patterns of higher resolution.
+It takes a longer time to collect high-resolution patterns that are extremely sensitive to changes in pattern quality due to extrinsic and intrinsic factors, such as sample preparation artifacts and residual plastic deformation.

 - Constituent phases with analogous crystal structures are capable of creating similar inter-planar angles, and the way that the bands are identified restricts the capability to distinguish these structures.
 EBSD pattern resolution and quality will again directly influence the performance of phase differentiation.

 - The entire task of indexing every single point with each candidate crystallographic structure and then establishing the most ideal solution can take a significant amount of time as the number of potential structures increases.

 Chemical Indexing Scan (ChI-Scan) ™ offers a solution for these drawbacks by integrating the structural data determined with EBSD with the entire spectrum chemical data quantified with EDS.
 The list of candidate crystallographic structures at each measurement position is decreased to only those matching the measured chemistry by utilizing the EDS data that was simultaneously collected.
 This approach has the following benefits:

 - Constituent phases with similar or the same crystallography can be easily distinguished chemically using the EDS data that was simultaneously collected (Figure 1).